xinyee20/tp/docs/DeveloperGuide.md

 ![Serenity Logo](images/logo.png)

-(Contributed by: Wen Jin)
+(Contributed by Bu Wen Jin)

-Serenity is a desktop lesson management application made for CS2101 tutors who want to manage administrative work.
+Serenity is a desktop lesson management application made for CS2101 tutors who want to manage and reduce administrative work.
 It focuses on the <span style="color:purple"><i>Command Line Interface (CLI)</i></span>
 while providing users with a simple and clean <span style="color:purple"><i>Graphical User Interface (GUI)</i></span>.
 Thus, the main interaction with Serenity will be done through commands.